sirirako/awsconfig_lab/README.md

 1. Go to CloudFormation Console, and click Create stack.
 For **Prerequisite - Preapare template**, select *Template is ready*.
 2. Download the template from [here](https://raw.githubusercontent.com/sirirako/awsconfig_lab/master/templates/awsconfig_lab.json) to your machine.
 3. Under Specify template, select *Upload a template file* and click *Choose file* button and select the Cloud Formation template downloaded from the previous step.
+4. Enter Stack name.
+Keep the rest at the default value and click **Next**.
+5. On the Review Test step, in the Capabilities section, check the check box *I acknowledge that AWS CloudFormation might create IAM resources with custom names.* and complete the Stack creation.

 ### Enable AWS Config to track configuration changes
 > Before you can use AWS Config to detect In this section, we will enable AWS Config.